 So if you’re struggling to make a decision, try looking to your favorite designers.
 What white paints do they use time and time again?
 Every designer has their favorite go-to white paints, so you can start by looking at their tried and true white choices, and see if any of those might work for you.

 Still stuck?
 No need to worry – there’s so much choice out there it can be hard to decide, especially if you’ve never used white paint before!
 If you’re still treading water, don’t be afraid to call or consult with a designer.
 They will be able to take a look at your room and recommend which shade of white will be the right match for you.

-Whether you have a modern or traditional home, I promise the perfect shade of white is out there waiting for you!
+Whether you have a contemporary or traditional home, I promise the perfect shade of white is out there waiting for you!

 Take the time to choose the right shade and test it to see how it looks at different times of the day.
 It may take some time, but once you’ve found the ideal white paint, you can keep using it in the years to come!

-I have heard so many people say that once they find “the one” white paint (haha!), they will never, ever change it.
+I have heard so many people say that once they find “the one” white paint, they will never, ever change it.
 So it’s definitely worth spending the time to find the perfect shade (or shades!) of white for your home.

 My final tip… don’t be afraid to experiment!
 Got leftover paint colours in your garage?
 Try mixing them with neutral white paint to create your very own custom shade!
 Then have your local paint store color match it for you so you can make larger batches if you need to.

 I hope this post helped, and don’t forget to share your favorite white paints, and also your own tips and secrets for picking the best white paint in the comments, so other readers can see as well!